What is AmplifyChange?

 Our priorities within sexual and reproductive health and rights are:

-Access to comprehensive reproductive health services for socially and economically marginalized and vulnerable
+- Increasing access to comprehensive reproductive health services for socially and economically marginalised and vulnerable groups

-We are a collaborative initiative supported by Danida - the Ministry of Foreign Affairs of Denmark, the Ministry of Foreign Affairs of the Netherlands, the William and Flora Hewlett Foundation and the David and Lucile Packard Foundation, ViiV Healthcare, Norad - the Norwegian Agency for Development Cooperation and UK aid, from the UK Government.
+We are a collaborative initiative supported by Danida - the Ministry of Foreign Affairs of Denmark, the Ministry of Foreign Affairs of the Netherlands, the William and Flora Hewlett Foundation, the David and Lucile Packard Foundation, ViiV Healthcare, Norad - the Norwegian Agency for Development Cooperation, DFID - the UK Department for International Development and SIDA – the Swedish Agency for International Development and Cooperation (managed through RFSU);

 If you would like to know more about who we are, please visit our Team page.